The Chatham Lab

 Mission

-To explore fundamental physiological mechanisms that regulate cardiomyocyte homeostasis and determine how these respond to stress and contribute to cardiac disease, while providing an inclusive, creative, and rewarding environment that leads to success for all involved.
+To explore fundamental physiological mechanisms that regulate cardiomyocyte homeostasis and determine how these respond to stress and contribute to cardiac disease, while providing a welcoming, creative, and rewarding environment that leads to success for all involved.

 Research Overview